 Over 5 years 4 weeks

-If an agreement or contract stipulates a longer notice period, then that one applies.
-If an employee is over 45 and has worked at least two years on the day you give notice, they are entitled to an extra week.
+Despite the above notice periods being standard for all Australian businesses, there are two scenarios in which there are extenuating circumstances and different periods of notice may apply.
+If an employee’s agreement or contract specifies a longer notice period for termination, then it is the specified notice period which applies.
+The other is that if an employee is over the age of 45 and has worked for at least two years on the day that you give them notice, they are entitled to an extra week’s notice.

-You can dismiss an employee while they are on leave or on probation, but you still need to give the correct amount of notice.
+An interesting area which a lot of employers misunderstand is as to whether you may terminate employment while the employee is on leave or probation.
+You are permitted to dismiss an employee while they are on leave or probation, however, you still need to give them the correct amount of notice as mentioned earlier.

-The employee can work through their notice period or you can pay out the full amount to them (pay in lieu of notice).
-This may include bonuses, loadings, allowances, penalty rates and overtime.
+Once you have given the employee notice of their termination and have accounted for the correct period of notice, the employee has two choices; they may either work through their notice period, or you can pay out the full amount of the notice period to them (this is known as pay in lieu of notice).
+Pay in lieu of notice may include bonuses, loadings, allowances, penalty rates and overtime.

-Notice periods do not apply to casuals, employees on a fixed contract, or employees doing seasonal work, such as in the building and construction or meat industry.
+While the National Employment Standards outlines compulsory notice periods for employees being terminated, there are scenarios in which a notice period is not necessary.
+For instance, notice periods are not necessary for casuals, employees on a fixed contract, or employees doing seasonal work, such as in the building and construction or meat industries.

-There is no notice period for employees who are fired because of serious misconduct, such as theft, fraud, assault, or refusing to carry out an instruction that is part of the job.
-However, you do have to pay all outstanding entitlements, eg, payment for time worked or annual leave.
+There is also not a necessity for a termination notice period if the employee is being dismissed due to serious misconduct.
+Some examples of serious misconduct may include theft, fraud, assault, or refusing to carry out an instruction that is part of the job.
+But even though you do not have to give notice of termination in these circumstances, you do have to pay out all outstanding entitlements, for example, payment for time worked or annual leave.

-If an employee thinks they have been unfairly dismissed, they can lodge an application for unfair dismissal remedy.
+As an employer, you should also know that if an employee thinks that they have been unfairly dismissed, or if they feel that their dismissal was not handled fairly, they can lodge an application for unfair dismissal remedy.